see2/Forum/README.md

-# A Simple Forum with Login Code
+# A Simple Forum with Login Function

-I try to build a simple forum with login code running on the local area network.
+I try to build a simple forum with login Function running on the local area network.

 1. I can put one economics Lecture notes or code file and have comments from my peers.
 2. I can run my code on this website using jupyter notebook on my ipad.